pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Fence Paint Colors

-Detailed information on the Pinewood Greens fence pain colors has been added to our [forms page](forms.html) under Fence Paint Information.
+Detailed information on the Pinewood Greens fence paint colors has been added to our [forms page](forms.html) under Fence Paint Information.

 #### Virginia COVID-19 Pool Update (7-17-2020)